Visiting The 7 Natural Wonders Of The World

 Take a Helicopter Tour above the Harbor of Rio de Janeiro

-While visiting the Christ the Redeemer is an epic experience, for extraordinary breathtaking views, head to the skies on a helicopter tour — or via hang glider, if you're craving an adrenaline rush.
+While visiting the Christ the Redeemer statue is an epic experience with breathtaking views, you can also head to the skies on a helicopter tour — or via hang glider, if you're craving an adrenaline rush.
+You can easily find tours locally in Rio.
 Experienced mountaineers prefer to view it from the top of Sugarloaf Mountain, which is actually in the harbor and yields captivating views of the bay, the mountains and the city of Rio de Janeiro.
-But two of the easiest ways to experience this natural wonder include enjoying one of the fine, white sand beaches that hug it or setting out on a scenic boat tour that winds around its islands and rock formations.
+You might even catch a glimpse of Corcovado Peak.
+But two of the easiest ways to experience this natural wonder include enjoying one of the fine, white sand beaches that hug it or setting out on a scenic cruise to Rio de Janeiro, for a close-up, once-in-a-lifetime experience around nearby islands and rock formations.

 Hear the Thunderous Roar of Victoria Falls